 During your medical elective or travel abroad, you will encounter conditions you have not seen during your training.
 Take the time to find out more about the infectious diseases in the country you are visiting.
 The SOM has specific guidance.

 Register your travel before at the UC TRIPS site to trigger your UC Student Off-Campus Travel Accident Benefit and travel alerts.

 In an emergency- contact UC's travel insurance company using the insurance cards sent when you registered your travel.
 They have MD’s online 24/7 and can facilitate local interventions as well as having a person onsite if that is needed.
 When care has been initiated, contact your UCSF contacts, Risk Management, and Occupational Health with questions.

-UCSF business travelers who become ill or who are injured (including blood borne pathogen exposure), or have symptoms of communicable disease should contact Occupational Health Services.
-The UCSF needlestick hotline is available for advice, but is set up as a call back system.
+If you are traveling on UCSF business and become ill or injured (including blood borne pathogen exposure), or have symptoms of communicable disease, contact Occupational Health Services.
+The UCSF needlestick hotline is available for advice, but a call back system.
 You will have to have someone call in for you locally, so they can be called back.
 (415) 719-3898.